KJKan/mcfarland/Tutorial.md

 finalModel  <- prunedModel %>% stepup
 ```

-The 'skeleton' or 'adjacency matrix' can be considered 'the network', which we aim to be fit (truly confirmatory) in the Hungarian sample.
+The 'skeleton' or 'adjacency matrix' can be considered 'the network.
+The adjacency matrix contains the information which edges are present (1) and which are absent (0).

-It contains which edges are present (1) and which are absent (0).
+Here the aim is to fit the network (truly confirmatory) in the Hungarian sample in order to test if the network extracted from the US sample replicates.

 ```{r}
 adjacency <- 1*( getmatrix( finalModel, "omega" ) !=0 )